-One of the most widely available vegetables in the world, onions contain a rich supply of vitamin C, various B-family vitamins, sulfur, calcium, iron, potassium, manganese, phosphorus and magnesium, as well as other antioxidants, phenolic compounds and anthocyanins.
-This dense nutrient profile can have a number of effects on the body, including for hair growth.
+One of the most widely available vegetables in the world, onions may contain a rich supply of vitamin C, various B-family vitamins, sulfur, calcium, iron, potassium, manganese, phosphorus, and magnesium, as well as other antioxidants, phenolic compounds, and anthocyanins.
+This dense nutrient profile can have a number of positive effects on the body, including hair growth.

 Benefits of Onion Juice for Hair Growth

-How to Make Onion Juice
+How to Make Onion Juice?

-- 2 large yellow onions
+- 2 yellow onions (large)

-How to Use Onion Juice for Hair Growth
+How to Use Onion Juice for Hair Growth?

 Although most people consume vegetable juice for its many health benefits, you should topically apply onion juice for hair growth, as this is a more direct way of delivering the nutrients to the areas of your body that need it most.

-Step 1 – Massage the onion juice into the scalp and any bald patches that may be appearing.
+- Step 1 – Massage the onion juice into the scalp and any bald patches that may be appearing.

-Step 2 – Leave the onion juice in your hair for 15-20 minutes.
+- Step 2 – Leave the onion juice in your hair for 15-20 minutes.

-Step 3 – Wash out the onion juice with warm water and a mild shampoo.
+- Step 3 – Wash out the onion juice with warm water and a mild shampoo.